• Skip to primary navigation

 To Make the Batter

-Add two bananas to the mixing bowl and beat lightly with the hand mixer until softened.
-We like to allow our bananas to ripen until they are just starting to darken so that they will be nice and soft.
-Extra sweet as well.
+Add two bananas to a mixing bowl and beat lightly with a hand mixer until softened.
+We like to use ripe bananas for extra sweetness.

 Two bananas in a mixing bowl.